Would you like us to draw up a Declaration of Trust. If so are you willing to incur the additional fee (beyond the Transfer of Equity fee)?

 Please list all persons who occupy the property, their respective ages and relationships to you.

-Where you are adding someone on to the property how do you wish to hold the property?
-Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.
+If you are adding someone on to the property how would you like to hold the property?
+Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.

-Information to consider in supplemental the above Ulster Bank transfer of equity Info :
+Caveats to be read in supplemental the above Ulster Bank transfer of equity Questions and Answers :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ulster Bank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such conditions are not strictly observed you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.